Protecting Your Site with a Captcha

 Click + Add action to create an action for the new Web Control, which opens the Create Action dialog.
 To proceed, click Select an Action.

 A list of actions is now displayed.
 Select Challenge User and click the Done button to return to the Edit Web Control screen.
 Remember that you can add more than one action.
-Note that all actions specified are run, but there is no implied order.

 Note:When the specified Condition is met, the captcha will be presented to every user that meets the condition, and will continue to be presented until the user solves the captcha.
 The captcha action uses the hostname of the site the user is visiting, the user’s IP address, and the useragent (browser, OS, device) the user is using.
 If a user matches the conditions of the web control, the web control sets an encrypted cookie containing this information and shows the user a captcha.
 When the captcha is successfully solved, it updates the cookie to state that the user passed the challenge, and the user will no longer have to solve a captcha.
 The action then behaves as if it were a Continue action, even if the user continues to match the condition of the Web Control.

 When a condition is met, then all specified actions are applied to the request.
 You can only choose one final action.
 Final actions run last; the order of execution of other actions is unspecified and not necessarily in the order displayed.

 - Captcha pages in Working with Microsites